 The introduction of low cost,

-small-footprint ceramic filters were unquestionably a boon to efforts at reduction in
+small-footprint ceramic filters were unquestionably a boon to efforts at reduction

-required, and good temperature stability made them perfect for use as
+no tuning required, and good temperature stability made them perfect for use as

 IF filters in broadcast radio receivers, at 10.7 MHz (FM) and 455 kHz

 (AM).
 They became available for commercial use around 1960.
 This publically available

 paper published in 2000 from the IEEE provides some historical perspective to ceramic

 The History of Ceramic Filters, by Satoru Fujishima.

 The Clevite Corporation, for which this Electronics World author, Reg

 Zimmerman worked, is mentioned in the IEEE paper, as is Murata, for being

 The author joined Clevite in 1958 as Sales Engineer for the Piezoelectric

 Division, subsequently moving to the Brush Instruments Division of the form.
-He rejoined
+He

-in the Pacific.
+with the Navy in the Pacific.

 By Reg Zimmerman / Clevite Corp.